La Bouche: Posthumous compilations and remixes

 In April 2002, Frank Farian compiled songs from Thornton's solo album along with selections from the first and second La Bouche albums into a best of collection entitled Best Of billed as 'La Bouche feat.
 Melanie Thornton'.
 In November 2002, one year following Thornton's death, Farian prepared a tribute single entitled "In Your Life", a song which was previously unreleased.
 Farian combined her vocals with Kayo Shekoni's vocals from Le Click, a band which Thornton also provided guest vocals for, who completed the song with additional vocals.
 The single was released worldwide in 2002 and in the U.S. in 2003.
 It peaked at number 9 on the Hot Dance Club Play chart.

-On December 1, 2003, Thornton's first remix compilation album, Memories – Her Most Beautiful Ballads was released, which also includes new ballad versions of La Bouche songs such as "Sweet Dreams" and "Fallin' in Love".
-In 2007, the second La Bouche compilation called Greatest Hits was released along with a 3-track EP, released on iTunes under the name 'Le Click' titled Let's Click: 90's Dance Classics.
-These are 3 tracks from the S.O.S./A Moment of Love album recording sessions that did not make the final cut.
+On 1 December 2003, Thornton's first remix compilation album, Memories – Her Most Beautiful Ballads was released, which also includes new ballad versions of La Bouche songs such as "Sweet Dreams" and "Fallin' in Love".
+In 2007, the second La Bouche compilation called Greatest Hits was released along with a 3-track EP, released on iTunes under the brand 'Le Click' titled Let's Click: 90's Dance Classics.
+These are 3 tracks from the S.O.S. and A Moment of Love album recording sessions that did not make the final cut.

-As of 2018, "Be My Lover" remains a prominent media component in the events all over the world, serving as the official theme song at many of Los Angeles' highest-profile ACC events.